THE BOOK: ALL THINGS ARE NUMBERS RIDER/WAITE VS. NUMERICAL MORE IDEAS ON TAROT

 The mass assemblage of possible meanings are for those who might need help seeing how the Etymological Traverse works.

-Answering the 'why' of a card's intended meaning might tax the left brain of many.
+Answering the ‘why’ of a card’s intended meaning might tax the left brain of many.
 But there are most certainly many stops along the way designed to equally stimulate the right brain as well.
 This study of tarot and numerology is loaded with helpful diagrams and reference charts to help those with a visual bias follow the presentation of ideas that reveal the underlying structure of the system being developed.
 There are also numerous mandalas along the way for people to use while meditating on the various ideas presented.
-There are also, of course, several complete decks, filled with intriguing symbols and icons that are meant to convey the archetypal essence of the primordial patterns of nature that this study hopes to reveal.
+There are also, of course, several complete decks, filled with intriguing images, symbols and icons that are meant to convey the archetypal essence of the primordial patterns of nature that this study hopes to reveal.

 The stimulation of both left & right brains is for those who think that balance, symmetry, contrast & consistency are important.
+Not everyone does.